Honor killing: Socializing outside the home

 In some cultures, women are expected to have a primarily domestic role.
 Such ideas are often based on practices like purdah.
-Purdah is a religious and social practice of female seclusion prevalent among some Muslim and Hindu communities; it often requires having women stay indoors, the avoiding of socialization between men and women, and full body covering of women, including burqa.
+Purdah is a religious and social practice of female seclusion prevalent among some Muslim (especially South Asian) and Hindu communities; it often requires having women stay indoors, the avoiding of socialization between men and women, and full body covering of women, such as burqa and hijab.
 When these rules are violated, including by dressing in a way deemed inappropriate or displaying behavior seen as disobedient, the family may respond with violence up to honor killings.

 Renouncing or changing religion and interfaith relations

 Violating religious dogma, such as changing or renouncing religion can trigger honor killings.
 Such ideas are supported by laws in some countries: blasphemy is punishable by death in Afghanistan, Iran, Nigeria, Pakistan, Saudi Arabia and Somalia; and punishable by prison in many other countries.
 Apostasy is also illegal in 25 countries, in some punishable with the death penalty.

 Refusing to wear clothes associated with a culture or a religion, such as burqa, or otherwise choosing to wear what is seen as 'foreign' or 'western' types of clothing can trigger honor killings.

-Marriage or relations between people of different religions can result in violence and killings.
+Marriage or relations between people of different religions can result in violence and murder.